verrev/AT_LAB1/documentation/documentation.md

 	them.

-	Code review: non-existant since the other team did not do the task.
+	Code review: non-existant since to my knowledge, the other team did not do the task.

 	Vootele Verrev 142683IAPB